 - Boneless pork chops – Though I use boneless in this recipe, you can use thick-cut or even bone it with great results

 - Worcestershire sauce – A secret ingredient to make just about any slow cooker recipe even better!!
-If you’ve never looked up what Worcestershire sauce in it, it has: lemon, vinegar, molasses, anchovies, garlic, tamarind extract, soy, chili pepper extract, sugar, pickles, and salt.
+If you’ve never looked up what Worcestershire sauce in it, it has: lemon, vinegar, molasses, anchovies, garlic, and more.
 What a combination!

 - Seasonings – Salt, pepper, garlic powder, red pepper flakes, and brown sugar.